-Pursuant to the provisions of the Resolution, The U.S. Bank National Association has been appointed as paying agent and sinking fund depository, the Paying Agent has the limited duty of receiving payments from the City, depositing such payments in a sinking fund and making payments to the owners of the Bonds of the principal of, interest on, and premium, if any, on the Bonds when due, but only to the extent such moneys have been received.
+Pursuant to the provisions of the Resolution, as paying agent and sinking fund depository, the Paying Agent has the limited duty of receiving payments from the City, depositing such payments in a sinking fund and making payments to the owners of the Bonds of the principal of, interest on, and premium, if any, on the Bonds when due, but only to the extent such moneys have been received.
 As registrar and transfer agent, the Paying Agent has the limited duty of handling the registration and transfer of the Bonds.
 Accordingly, the Paying Agent performs ministerial duties not involving the exercise of discretion and assumes no fiduciary relationship with respect to the owners of the Bonds.
 The Paying Agent may now or in the future have banking relationships with the City which involve making loans to the City; these loans may have a security feature which is different from that of the security feature associated with the Bonds.
-The Paying Agent may also serve as trustee or paying agent and sinking fund depository on other obligations issued by or on behalf of the City or City authorities.
+The Paying Agent and sinking fund depository on other obligations issued by or on behalf of the City or City authorities.